NodeDC/2013_07_meetup/lessonplan.md

 ### Process ###
 Create a script that shows a form, takes in the POSTed input and does some transformation of the received data that then gets sent back to the user

-## Take collected input and get secret key ##
+## Take collected input and get a stock quote ##

 ### Goal ###
-Using form-provided data, call a webservice to get the transformed data presented back to the user
+Using form-provided data, call a webservice to get JSON-encoded stock quote data and present the quote back to the user

 ### Process ###

 Have them use node's ability to do client http requests to call the server we've built for the exercise with the user-supplied data, get the response, and send it back to the user

+Google finance will return stock quote data.
+Here's a sample URL for Microsoft: http://finance.google.com/finance/info?client=ig&q=MSFT

 ## Make WriteHello its own module ##